Select Purchase Recommendation Returns

 Meet George Putnam

 A graduate of both Harvard Law School and Harvard Business School, George first became involved with distressed securities as a corporate bankruptcy attorney in the late 1970's.
 Later he founded New Generation Research, Inc. and started publishing The Turnaround Letter in 1986.

-The 12.1% annualized return on his Turnaround Letter stock recommendations over the last 20 years makes The Turnaround Letter one of the top-performing investment newsletters out of over 190 on the market.
-In 1990 he was recognized as the USA Today’s "Investment Advisor of the Year" and is frequently quoted in numerous financial publications and news outlets including the following:
+The 12.19% annualized return (through 7/31/18) on his Turnaround Letter stock recommendations over the last 15 years makes The Turnaround Letter one of the top-performing investment newsletters for that period of the approximately 200 on the market today.
+Putnam has been recognized as USA Today's "Investment Advisor of the Year" and is frequently quoted in numerous financial publications and news outlets including the following:

 Click the logos below to see George in the news:

 This month's purchase recommendation is a mid-cap building supplier that has been plagued by several internal issues as well as worries about a possible ending of the housing cycle and the economic expansion.
 While the narrative isn’t very appealing, we believe the reality is much brighter.

 This month's purchase recommendation is an industrial company that has fallen out-of-favor with investors due primarily to operational problems, along with some macro concerns.
 The company has the leading market share in its industry, along with assets which have considerable but obscured value.
 A well-chosen new CEO appears highly capable of solving its operational issues and leading the company.